Daryl Gates: Controversial rhetoric

-Later work
+Life after the LAPD

-Gates remained professionally active after leaving the LAPD, working with Sierra to create the computer game Police Quest: Open Season, an adventure game set in Los Angeles where gamers play the role of a Robbery/Homicide detective trying to solve a series of brutal murders.
+Gates remained professionally active after leaving the LAPD, working with Sierra to create the computer game Police Quest: Open Season, an adventure game set in Los Angeles in which players acting as detectives investigate a series of brutal murders.
 He appears in the game as Chief of Police and can be found on one of the top floors of Parker Center.
-In addition, Gates had been the principal consultant for Sierra's SWAT series, appearing in them as well.
+Gates was also a principal consultant for Sierra's SWAT series, in which he also appeared.
 In 1993, Gates was a talk show host on KFI, replacing Tom Leykis.
-His tenure was short lived, but he remained a frequent guest on talk radio, especially in regard to policing issues.
+His tenure was short-lived, but he remained a frequent guest on talk radio, especially in regard to policing issues.

 Businessman

-Gates was President/CEO of Global ePoint, a security and homeland defense company dealing primarily in digital surveillance and security technology.
+Gates was President and CEO of Global ePoint, a surveillance company.
 He also served on the Advisory Board of PropertyRoom.com, a website for police auctions.

 Autobiography

-In 1992 he published Chief: My Life in the LAPD, an autobiography, written with the assistance of Diane K. Shah (Bantam Books).
-The book has details about Gates's career and high-profile cases; the book went to press before the L.A. riots.
+In 1992, he published Chief: My Life in the LAPD, an autobiography, written with Diane K. Shah.
+The book details Gates's career and high-profile cases; the book went to press before the L.A. riots.